Skip to content

 In forgetting my perspectives and forgiving those who misunderstood me, I’ve made friends on social media with classmates I never really knew.
 I’ve most certainly moved on and I don’t long for pity, apologies or explanations.

-In sharing this open letter, I want only to give voice to my thoughts in the hope that those who saw a different me than I remember, choose to teach their kids to be kind.
+In sharing this open letter, I want to give voice to my thoughts in the hope that those who saw a different me than I remember, choose to teach their kids to be kind.
 I tell my daughter she doesn’t have to like everyone, she doesn’t have to pretend, but she does need to treat everyone with respect.

 I respect my hometown and the kids who got a chance to grow up.
 I’m thrilled to be one of them.